tenzir/tenzir/web/blog/tenzir-v4.8/index.md

 ## Lookup Operator

-The new [`lookup`](/next/operators/lookup) is a unique vehicle to perform live and retro matching simultaneously.
+The new [`lookup`](/next/operators/lookup) operator is a unique vehicle to perform live- and retro-matching simultaneously.
 Think of it as enrichment of all data that gets ingested into a node, plus a historical query for every change in the enrichment context.

 ## Graylog Support